-Sanitize a string to be safe for use as a filename in Windows and Unix file systems.
+Sanitize a string to be safe for use as a filename by removing directory paths and invalid characters.

-The return value will be safe for use as a filename on modern Windows,
+Sanitized filenames will be safe for use on modern Windows, OS X, and

 FAT 8.3 filenames are not supported.

 The test program will use various strings (including the Big List of

 Naughty Strings) to create files in the working directory.
 Run

 npm test to run tests against your file system.

 inputString by removing or replacing invalid characters.